Whitemoss Community Fund Criteria

 Each grant awarded will require a donation to be made to Whitemoss Landfill Ltd so that the grant can be released by GrantScape.
 This is called a Contributing Third Party (CTP) donation.
 The CTP donation covers Whitemoss Landfill Ltd’s costs in providing monies for the grant through the Landfill Communities Fund, plus associated fees.

-All projects must be located in the West Lancashire Borough Council area and must be within 5 miles of the Whitemoss landfill site in Skelmersdale (WN8 9TH).
+All projects must be located within 5 miles of the Whitemoss landfill site in Skelmersdale (WN8 9TH).

 - Village greens